KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 Sorting
 ~~~~~~~

-   To enable member ordering the user must click on the ìEnable sortingî
-   button in the side bar panel.
-The command for sorting will appear
-   next to the memberís name in the pivot table.
-In addition, the
-   sorting command will show the members of ìMeasuresî hieararchy or
-   members that are crossjoined with them, as shown in Figure 7.44.
+To enable member ordering the user must click on the ‚ÄúEnable sorting‚Äù button in the side bar panel.
+The command for sorting will appear next to the member‚Äôs name in the pivot table.
+In addition, the sorting command will show the members of ‚ÄúMeasures‚Äù hieararchy or members that are crossjoined with them, as shown in Figure 7.44.

-   To sort members the user needs to click on the sorting command
-   |image179|, available next to each member of the pivot table.
-Note
-   that the sorting criteria is ascending at first execution.
-If the
-   user clicks on the sorting icon, criteria will change to descending
-   and the result will be shown in pivot table.
+To sort members the user needs to click on the sorting command |image179|, available next to each member of the pivot table.
+Note that the sorting criteria is ascending at first execution.
+If the user clicks on the sorting icon, criteria will change to descending and the result will be shown in pivot table.

 To remove the sorting, the user just have to click on the icon again.
-   To change sorting mode
+To change sorting mode user should click on sorting settings button in the side bar.
+Referring to Figure 7.45, dialog sorting settings consists of:

    |image180|

    Figure 7.45: Sorting settings window.

-   user should click on sorting settings button in the side bar.
-   Referring to Figure 7.45, dialog sorting settings consists of:

 -  (a) sorting modes: